lucaong/minisearch/README.md

 ### Term processing

 Terms are downcased by default.
-No stemming is performed, and no stop-word list is applied, but single-character words are excluded.
+No stemming is performed, and no stop-word list is applied.
 To customize how the terms are processed upon indexing, for example to normalize them, filter them, or to apply stemming, the `processTerm` option can be used:

 ```javascript
 let stopWords = new Set(['and', 'or', 'to', 'in', 'a', 'the', /* ...and more */ ])